Skip to main content

 Login with AD credentials

-As soon as a user has been imported from an Active Directory into oneclick™ or synchronized is completed, login with AD credentials is automatically possible.
+As soon as a user has been imported from an Active Directory into oneclick™ or synchronized, the user can log in with AD credentials.

-• the email address transferred during import from the Active Directory
+• the Email address imported from Active Directory

 • the AD password

-The password input field on the login page remains the same – AD users enter their AD password here.
+The password field on the login page remains the same – AD users enter their AD password there.

 Authentication source

-Users can change or reset their oneclick™ password in the portal.
-A change of the oneclick™ password:
+Users can change or reset their oneclick™ password in the platform.
+Changing the oneclick™ password:

 • has no effect on login with AD credentials

-• does not affect authentication against the Active Directory
+• does not affect authentication against Active Directory

-Impact of the “Allow login with password” policy
+Effect of the policy type "Allow login with"

 Best practice for user licenses